-Geneva is home to a large expat community and comes only second to Zurich in terms of population size.
+Geneva is home to a large ex-pat community and comes only second to Zurich in terms of population size.
 This banking and international French-speaking city is surrounded by the expansive Lac Léman (Lake Geneva).
-And while its French lifestyle and international culture is well-known, visitors there would also like to visit nearby mountains.
+Even though Geneva is famous for its chic lifestyle and global influences, travelers may also be intrigued by the opportunity to discover the adjacent mountain ranges while they’re there.
 So which exactly are the closest mountains to Geneva that are in Switzerland?

 Below we list the closest mountains to Geneva that are located in Switzerland.